Das Reich (newspaper): History

 Das Reich was mainly the creation of Rudolf Sparing, Rolf Rienhardt and Max Amann.

-Its circulation grew from 500,000 in October 1940 to over 1,400,000 by 1944.
+Its circulation grew from around 500,000 copies in October 1940 to over 1.4 million by 1944.

-Aside from a weekly editorial, Goebbels was not involved in the publication.
-Most, but not all, of his articles after 1940 appeared in it.
-In the 1930s his articles had appeared in Der Völkische Beobachter but then he wished to target a more sophisticated and intellectual readership.
-From May 1940 he wrote 218 editorials.
+Aside from writing a weekly editorial, Goebbels was not involved in the newspaper's day-to-day production.
+Most, though not all, of his articles after 1940 appeared in Das Reich.
+During the 1930s, his articles had primarily appeared in Der Völkische Beobachter, but with Das Reich he sought to reach a more educated and intellectually engaged readership.
+Between May 1940 and 1945 he wrote 218 editorials.